dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 In societies with different governmental structures, what motivates people to work hard?
 In communist societies and democratic, free-market societies, how does this differ?
-This question is of utmost importance.
+This question is of utmost importance: to defend any specific system and to understand society itself.
 In a free-market, democratic system, it is a mix of financial and sociocultural incentivization that pushes people to achieve more, for themselves and for society.